abhidditpro2009/JavaMultiThreading/README.md

 *    Counting Semaphore - It only has a lower bound but doesn't have an upper bound on the number of permits.

-*    Bounder Semaphore - It has a lower and an upper bound on the number of permits being issued.
+*    Bounded Semaphore - It has a lower and an upper bound on the number of permits being issued.

 <h3><b>What is a Monitor ?</b></h3>